 Now we can paint some values with a brighter color.
 The texture in the custom brush gives the painting a nice classic look.

-Now create a new layer and target this to the character-color layer.
+Now create a New Layer and target this to the character-color layer.
 This has the same effect as the Lock Transparent Pixels button.

 The character slowly comes to life.
 Remember these are only the basic colors, so don't focus on the details yet.
-Try to work with only few brush strokes.
+Try to work with only a few brush strokes.

 After finishing the basic colors we can start with the detailed work.